kakun45/street_fighter_frontend/README.md

 - A backend API running on `http://localhost:8000` that provides `actions` and `edges`

 - A browser environment for execution and visualization

+## D3.js Force-Directed Graph Visualization

+This project uses [D3.js](https://d3js.org/) to create a simple force-directed graph visualization.
+The visualization represents a sequence of moves, such as a chess opening, with nodes connected by links to illustrate relationships between them.

+### Features

+- **Force Simulation**: Uses `d3.forceSimulation()` to dynamically position nodes with `forceLink`, `forceManyBody`, and `forceCenter` forces.
+- **SVG Elements**: Nodes are displayed as rectangles with labels, while links are drawn as lines between them.
+- **Interactive Layout**: Nodes adjust their positions dynamically based on the simulation forces.

+### Getting Started

+To view the visualization, simply open the `index.html` file in a browser.
+No additional setup is required since the project loads D3.js from a CDN.

+### Code Overview

+- **Nodes and Links**: The data structure consists of nodes representing moves and links defining their connections.
+- **Force Simulation**: D3's force simulation manages the automatic positioning of nodes and links.
+- **SVG Rendering**: The visualization is created using SVG elements (`<rect>`, `<text>`, and `<line>`) styled with CSS.

+Feel free to modify the dataset or adjust the force simulation settings to explore different configurations!